 If yes, you just found it.
 Beaker Browser is a participatory browser designed for hackers.
 Initially designed as a product that can be hacked, Beaker Browser shifts the Web to an open-source format and lets hackers, modders, and creative types make most of their digital skills.

-Electron framework made building Beaker a lot easier.
-As a toolkit for making browsers, it aided the designing process of Electron with minimal iterations and in the best way possible.
+Electron open source software framework made building Beaker a lot easier.
+As a toolkit for making browsers, it aided the designing process.
+Thanks to it, Electron app runs with minimal iterations and in the best way possible.
 In a nutshell, Beaker Browser is a browser for open-source websites and a solution that makes social hacking easier and better than ever before.

 This app makes it easier than ever to copy a photo into your clipboard – with only one click.
 Then, you can paste the photo into any app and use it as a stock image for your article, infographic or social media post.